 During the year ended December 31, 2022, the Company issued 37,803,218 units as part of a private placement valued at CAD\$0.09 per unit.
-Each units consists of one common share and one share purchase warrant.
+Each unit consists of one common share and one share purchase warrant.
 Each warrant will entitle the holder thereof to purchase one common share in the capital of the Company at an exercise price of CAD\$0.1075 at any time up to 5 years following the date of issuance.
 The warrants attached to the private placement are classified as a derivative liability at an initial value of \$1,781,779.
-During the year ended December 31, 2021, there were no share issuances pursuant to private placements.